-Symbols CALLS WWSD Calls WWSD Displays any call for heat the control is Displays when the system is in Warm Weather Shut Down. receiving. °F°C PUMPS °F, °C, %, HOURS, MINUTES, SECOND ●Pumps minhr Displays any pump currently operating.
-Units of measurement for current number. sec% UNOCCUPIED Zones ZONES Indicates that a User Switch or Timer has 1234 Displays if an on-board zone is operating. put the system into UnOccupied.
-BOILER WARNING Indicates that the boiler should be Displays if an error exists on the system. heating.
-ENERGY SAVING INDICATOR MIN / MAX

-Displays when the system is saving energy.
+- Calls CALLS Displays any call for heat the control is receiving.
+WWSD WWSD Displays when the system is in Warm Weather Shut Down. ●Pumps PUMPS Displays any pump currently operating. °F°C minhr sec% ° F, ° C, %, HOURS, MINUTES, SECOND Units of measurement for current number.
+Zones 1 2 3 4 ZONES Displays if an on-board zone is operating.
+C UNOCCUPIED Indicates that a User Switch or Timer has put the system into UnOccupied. (!)
+WARNING Displays if an error exists on the system.
+BOILER Indicates that the boiler should be heating. \$ aving ENERGY SAVING INDICATOR Displays when the system is saving energy.
 See Energy Saving Features section.
+MINMAX MIN / MAX Displays when an operating temperature reaches a minimum or maximum value.